VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 Definitions

 These definitions apply specifically to VET assessments.
-They meet the requirements of the National Vocational Education and Training Act 2011, Standards for Registered Training Organisations (RTOs) 2015 and/or the VRQA Guidelines for VET Providers.
+They meet the requirements of the National Vocational Education and Training Act 2011, Credential Policy Standards for Registered Training Organisations National Vocational Education and Training Regulator (Outcome Standards for Registered Training Organisations) Instrument 2025 and/or the VRQA Guidelines for VET Providers.

 Term Definition